rupeshtiwari/SparkStreamingInPython/README.md

 # Spark Streaming Example
 > Write spark streaming application to listen to port 9999 and read the sentence and print the word count.
+> Read socket data source and process in real-time.
+It is not design for production usage this is good for testing & learning.

+**Spark Streaming Sources**
+1. Socket source (non-production)
+2. Rate source (benchmarking & testing spark cluster)
+3. File source (most commonly used in production)
+4. Kafka source (most commonly used in production)

+**What are we doing in this example?**
 1. Create Spark streaming project using your IDE
 2. Typical structure of spark streaming application
     1. Read Streaming Source - Input Dataframe